 A Note about Car Listening

-If you don’t have a built-in iPod connector in your car, you need an adapter to safely listen to podcasts while driving.
-I’ve been happy with my inexpensive Dynex cassette adapter, which seems to work with all types of MP3 players (okay, so my car is so old it has a tape player).
+If you don’t have a built-in iPod connector in your car, you may want an adapter to safely listen to podcasts while driving.
+In one of our older cars, I’ve used the inexpensive Dynex cassette adapter, which seems to work with all types of MP3 players (okay, so my car is so old it has a tape player).
 And I use the Dynex charger, which works with Apple products only.
 There are also FM radio adapters of course, but the sound quality might vary depending on your location.
 If you have a recommendation or solution for car listening, please share it below.

 Yes, there are thousands of great podcasts—from This American Life to lectures in iTunes U. This is a short list that I thought you might like.